awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    For more information, see [Git with AWS CodeCommit Tutorial](getting-started.md)\.

-Now that you've added a file, go to the AWS CodeCommit console to view your commit, review other users' changes to the repo, participate in pull requests, and more\.<a name="cross-account-console"></a>
+Now that you've added a file, go to the CodeCommit console to view your commit, review other users' changes to the repo, participate in pull requests, and more\.<a name="cross-account-console"></a>

-**To access the cross\-account repository in the AWS CodeCommit console**
+**To access the cross\-account repository in the CodeCommit console**

 1. Sign in to the AWS Management Console in AccountB \(*888888888888*\) as the IAM user who has been granted cross\-account access to the repository in AccountA\.